-There are 15 different areas in Glasgow included in GoWell – one of which is Sighthill.
+There were 15 different areas in Glasgow included in GoWell – one of which was Sighthill.
 The map shows the study area boundaries for Sighthill.

-We are interested in Sighthill because it is part of the community regeneration programme taking place in Glasgow.
-This has involved a range of activities such as building new homes, refurbishment, demolition and efforts to support communities with improved services and amenities.
-These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and their neighbourhood.
+We were interested in Sighthill because it was part of the community regeneration programme that took place in Glasgow.
+This involved a range of activities such as building new homes, refurbishment, demolition and efforts to support communities with improved services and amenities.
+These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and their neighbourhood.

-We have conducted four surveys in Sighthill to date: in 2006 in which 558 residents were interviewed; 2008 in which 291 residents were interviewed; 2011 in which 265 residents were interviewed; and 2015 in which 96 residents were interviewed.
+We conducted four surveys in Sighthill: in 2006 in which 558 residents were interviewed; 2008 in which 291 residents were interviewed; 2011 in which 265 residents were interviewed; and 2015 in which 96 residents were interviewed.